hermangroup/docs/introduction/how-to-buy.rst

   SimpleSwap is a simple and easy-to-use platform for cryptocurrency exchanges that works without registration and limits.
-It is possible to exchange Dash with over 60 other cryptocurrencies.
+It is possible to exchange Historia with over 60 other cryptocurrencies.

 AirTM
   .. image:: exchanges/airtm.png